mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 ![](assets/attachment/ba5b842e1b3cf82b000a31aa4e8c9c92.png)

-Altough I find those results pretty good for such basic loader, keep in mind that we've only evaded the signature based detection part of AVs.
+Altough I find those results pretty good for such a basic loader, keep in mind that we've only evaded the signature based detection part of AVs.

 You can find a video on the [GitHub page](https://github.com/mochabyte0x/CTFPacker/) where I demonstrate CTFPacker successfully evading Microsoft Defender and establishing a C2 channel using raw Sliver shellcode.